 - Bleeding at the site of bite or the punctured skin.

-- Excessive bites from the Pulex Irritans can lead to anemia in the host.
+- Excessive bites from Pulex Irritans can lead to anemia in the host.

 - Allergic dermatitis and pruritis are secondary skin infections that can occur due to the bites of Pulex Irritans.
 Scratching the site repeatedly can also lead to pus filled blisters that may require antibiotics or steroids for healing.

-- The human fleas are also capable of carrying diseases such as the plague, murine typhus and Rickettsiosis.
+- Human fleas are also capable of carrying diseases such as the plague, murine typhus and Rickettsiosis.

 Treating bites of human fleas

 Most common cases of flea bites resolve on their own.
-It is important to not scratch the bite site as this can lead to infections.
+It is important to not scratch the bitten area as this can lead to infections.

 - Applying an over-the-counter mild steroidal cream can help reduce swelling and pain.